rjtormis/portfolio/README.md

 3. `npm run dev`

 ## Docker
-To run the dockerize app please make sure that you have already created .env file and ensure that there are no missing attributes.
+To run the dockerize app please ensure that you have already created .env file and ensure that there are no missing attributes.

 There are several ways to run the application
 1. `docker-compose up` - Easiest